Hello and welcome to my lavender and vintage summer home tour! I will be sharing some spaces in our home for summer today!.

 Of course, a lavender vintage summer home tour has to have a centerpiece with fresh flowers.
 And what’s prettier than florals inside French homemade vases?
 Look forward to this craft project that is beyond easy!
 So, make sure to follow Cloches & Lavender so you will not miss this or any other ideas I share.

 A Look at a Wreath in the Kitchen and Flowers

 Next to the hutch is an example of my love for making wreaths.
 This wreath hanging from an antique gate is one of my favorites.
 It’s a favorite because it has everything I love.
 Grapevine, moss, dried lavender buds, small dried lavender sprigs and a bird nest.

 Lastly in our summer vintage filled kitchen is another lavender plant and greens in an old feed bucket.

-I hope you enjoyed a simple lavender and vintage summer tour.
+I hope you enjoyed a lavender and vintage summer tour.
 Make sure you visit and see these other talented ladies.

 By the way here’s a peek at our summer deck garden.
 I look forward to sharing this beautiful sight outside our kitchen door.